CassandraMaldonado/Latent_logic/README.md

 ## Project 1: Event Inference in Financial Markets

-Investigates the relationship between executive social media activity and short-term stock price movement.
+Investigated the relationship between executive social media activity and short-term stock price movement.
 Using a simple probabilistic model, I:

-- Represent CEO posts as observable variables
+- Represented the CEO posts as observable variables.
-- Model stock price change as a hidden variable
+- Modeled stock price changes as a hidden variable.
-- Estimate conditional probabilities based on historical patterns
+- Estimated the conditional probabilities based on historical patterns.
-- Compute expected utility for trading strategies under uncertainty
+- Computed expected utility for trading strategies under uncertainty.

 ### Techniques
 - Bayesian Inference